 Industry Analysis & Industry Trends

 The UK Magazine Publishers industry produces and distributes magazines and periodicals aimed at individuals, tradesmen and professionals in print or electronic format.
 The industry is split between consumer-targeted magazines, which make up about two-thirds of the industry, and professional periodicals, which make up the remaining third.

-The industry's two main sources of revenue, advertising and circulation, both tumbled during the economic downturn and struggled during the slow recovery.
+The industry's two main sources of revenue, advertising and print sales, both tumbled during the economic downturn and struggled during the slow recovery.
 Following the worst of the downturn and the rise of digitisation several industry operators have been developing their business models.
 However, many of these changes have yet to bear fruit due to the lingering recessionary conditions across the consumer and business markets... purchase to read more